ankraft/ACME-oneM2M-CSE/docs/Importing.md

 			// The rtypes definition is mandatory here.
 It defines a list of oneM2M
 			// resource types for which this definition is valid.
 This way slight
 			// differences in attributes in some resource can be distinguished.
-			// The special names "ALL" (short for all resource types) and "REQRESP"
+			// The special names "ALL" (short for all resource types), "REQRESP"
-			// (for attributes in requests and responses) can be used accordingly.
+			// (for attributes in requests and responses), and "COMPLEX" (for an attribute
+			// that belongs to a complex type definition) can be used accordingly.
-			"rtype" : [ "<resource type>", "<resource type>" ]
+			"rtype" : [ "<resource type>", "<resource type>" ],

+			// The name of a complex type this attribute defintion belongs to.
+This
+			// attribute is only be present in an attribute policy definition when
+			// "rtype" is set to "COMPLEX".
+			"ctype" : "<complex type name>",

 			// The other definitions that can be used are (see above for details):
 			//